f-ben/rock64iri/README.md

 ```./showlog.sh``` can be used to check the log of IRI (exit with CTRL+C)

 ```./getnodeinfo.sh``` can be used to check the local node information

+### Thanks

+Thanks a lot to muxXer and perfectstorm85 for the IRI/Docker/Rock64 work they did before.
+Made it a lot easier for me and I was able to copy/paste a lot of stuff :)